mmatuska/mfslinux/BUILD.md

 the package list from config/default to config and edit it.

 ## Requirements

-You need openssl, git and mkisofs (sysutils/cdrtools).
+You need to build as root (ext4 image extraction and chrooting is required).

-On FreeBSD you additionally need opkg-cl (archivers/opkg).
+### Linux
+ - openssl, git, mkisofs or genisoimage

+### FreeBSD
+ - git (devel/git), mkisofs (sysutils/cdrtools), opkg-cl (archivers/opkg)
+ - linux64 module loaded for opkg chroot

-## Creating image
+## Creating an image

 Simply run make on Linux or gmake on FreeBSD